jhonyboy47/STOP-Game/README.md

 1) Clone project
 2) Copy path to index.html
-3) Paste paste path to your browser
+3) Paste path to your browser